 99% of homeowners in Michigan pay the utility company money every month to have electricity.
 What does that get you?
 The right to keep paying their bill, but with an average annual increase of 4% - 6% the next year, and the year after that, and the year after that...

-The other .3% +/- have realized that there is an alternative: They can quit paying the electric company for electricity and instead invest it in a solar array to make their own electricity.
+The rest have realized that there is an alternative: they can quit paying the electric company for electricity, and instead invest it in a solar array to make their own electricity.
 After the system is paid for, you own it.
 The production warranty of the panels is 25 years, and it should produce electricity for 40 years.

-Bottom Line: Homeowners that switch to solar, save tens of thousands of dollars.
-They don’t have to worry about higher and higher electric bills.
+Bottom Line: homeowners that switch to solar save tens of thousands of dollars, and don’t have to worry about rising energy costs.

-99% of the solar arrays in Michigan are called Grid-Tied arrays.
-A house with a grid tied solar array is still connected to the electric company because it uses the electric company as A Giant Battery.
-This allows a Michigan home-owner to make extra electricity in the Spring, Summer and Fall.
+99% of the solar arrays in Michigan are called ‘grid-tied arrays.’
+A house with a grid-tied solar array is still connected to the electric company because it uses the electric company as a sort of giant battery.
+This allows a Michigan homeowner to make extra electricity in the spring, summer, and fall.
 You use what you need, but the excess goes back to the grid for others to use.
-The electric company keeps track of the electricity you put back on the grid and holds on to it for when you need it – at night and during the short days of Winter.
+The electric company keeps track of the electricity you put back on the grid and holds on to it for when you need it – at night and during the short days of winter.

 If the power from the electric company goes out and you have a grid-tied solar array without batteries, the system shuts down too.
 This is so utility people working on power lines don’t accidentally get electrocuted when they make repairs.

 You can have solar power and not be connected to the electric company.
 This is called an off-grid solar array.
-Michigan Solar Solutions has a full time engineer on staff that can help you design and implement an off-grid solution.
-Use the form on the side to start the process.
+Michigan Solar Solutions has a full-time engineer on staff that can help you design and implement an off-grid solution.

 Why Choose Michigan Solar Solutions?